Tuesday, June 19, 2012

 On the other side our elders are more of slow decision takers.

-I would suggest parents are more in commanding position and they should try to get acquainted to new trends if not then at least try to understand their children needs and remove age or parent children relation ship and give space without getting out
+I would suggest parents are more in commanding position and they should try to get acquainted to new trends if not then at least try to understand their children needs and remove age or parent children relation ship and give space without getting out the respect factor.

 Understanding parents can always help a lot and it’s very easy for an elder to initiate than a younger one.

-behaviors, fashions, attitudes, liking and disliking also change by the passage of time.
+Things change by the passage of time and in the same way requirements of life also change during that duration.
+It is not necessary that people like those things, which their parents used to like 20 or 30 years back.
+In the same way trends, behaviors, fashions, attitudes, liking and disliking also change by the passage of time.
 So far your question that why there is a generation gap between parents and children can be narrated in the following terms.
 As I told you above that things change by the passage of time and in the same way demand and requirements of life also change.
 People have to adopt those things, which are currently required by the people and they are bound to adopt those requirements.
 Sometimes parents feel ill on the habits, attitudes and behaviors of their children but they don't realize the current requirements of their children.
 They go on giving examples of the past and irritate their children for nothing.

-I think parents should only guide children properly and let them enjoy their present.
+and let them enjoy their present.
 By these conflicts, which take place between parents and children, it is said there is a generation gap.
-Dissimilarity stuck between the opinions and views of young people and their parents can be termed as a generation gap.
+Dissimilarity

 When kids and parents are unable to make them agree with each other then this situation leads them to the state of disappointment.
-As a result of this situation kids avoid to talk to their parents and parents quench that their kids do not
+As a result of this situation kids avoid to talk to their parents and parents quench that their kids do not listen to them.
+Kids do not consider their parents in any matter and parents in certain situations leave their kids with their own good and bad while some situations lead both the parents and kids to the states of frustration and aggravation.

-listen to them.
+When kids and parents are unable to make them agree with each other then this situation leads them to the state of disappointment.
+As a result of this situation kids avoid to talk to their parents and parents quench that their kids do not listen to them.
 Kids do not consider their parents in any matter and parents in certain situations leave their kids with their own good and bad while some situations lead both the parents and kids to the states of frustration and aggravation.

-is getting a value as a very serious issue for both the children and parents.
+The problem of generation gap is getting a value as a very serious issue for both the children and parents.
 This situation does not only make suffer these two parties but it affects the surroundings as well.
 In order to cope with this problem parents must think in a sharp and tactful manner because the kids are blameless and they do not adopt the things forcefully in a happy and satisfied manner.